NBTSolutions/Leaflet.VectorTiles/README.md

 ##### Panning

-`tileunload` doesn't fire on pan so old tiles stick around as you pan around
+`tileunload` doesn't fire on pan so old tiles stick around as you pan around.

 ##### Leaflet.FontCanvas